zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/homestay.md

 due to possible weather problem.
 My mother was also very opposing.
 I am very unpleasant about such opinions.
 Any way, I can still go there myself if the weather is not so bad.

+## Teaching English
+2020/4/26

+When I am in junior school, the English textbook was from People's Education Press.
+In 2012, new edition was released.
+It was not a fundamental change.
+As far as I can remember, I went to English assisting club hold by the father of Ding Ning.
+He was a teacher of No.28 middle school.
+Actually he taught no more than 5 units including the international phonetic symbol.